-If you’re a homeowner thinking about adding a new deck or replacing a worn-out one, you’ve probably spent hours on the internet looking at all the options for planning, building and using a deck.
+If you’re a homeowner thinking about adding a new deck or replacing a worn-out one, you’ve probably spent hours on the internet looking at all the daunting deck decisions when it comes to planning, building, and using a deck.

-Here are answers to some questions you may have:
+Here are answers to some of the daunting questions about your deck you may have:

 Q. Do I really need a professional or can I build the deck by myself with my neighbor’s help?